-The problem with this however is that this can affect how well this subwoofer is able to reproduce or articulate the sound.
+The problem with this however is that this can affect how well this subwoofer can reproduce or articulate the sound.

 It comes down to trial and error really, meaning the vibrations might cause your desk to make all sorts of unwanted noises.

-Now if the sub is really low quality, then you might as well go ahead and place it under the dek so that the strength of the bass may be improved.
+Now if the sub is really low quality, then you might as well go ahead and place it under the desk so that the strength of the bass may be improved.

 There are a few problems you may encounter with that.

 Another problem is that you may end up kicking the sub on accident every time you sit down at the desk.
 So, if your desk is small, you may not want to place your sub under it.